 I hope the information I've related gives you a deeper understanding of the degree to which our Zone Project Administrator has been integrated into our efforts at facilitating the use of the Foreign-Trade Zones program by businesses on the Mississippi Gulf Coast.
 I want you to also know the importance of our ability to bring to bear a complete range of Zone-related services from which members of our trade community may choose.
-In granting our waiver request your office would assure that our ability to do so would be unimpeded and unquestioned .
-Thus, your approval of this waiver request would avoid any possibility of dealing with some of the more thorny issues about which our Legal Counsel has previously inquired.
-Given that 15 CFR 400.42 in and of itself protects Zone project participants from being forced to use any particular service provider for other Zone-related services, I see no impediment to your approval of this waiver request.
+In granting our waiver request your office would assure that our ability to do so would be unimpeded and unquestioned.
+Accordingly, I ask for your permanent, unconditional approval of this waiver request.
+Given that 15 CFR 400.42 in and of itself protects Zone project participants from being forced to use any particular service provider for other Zone-related services, I see no impediment to your permanent, unconditional approval of this waiver request.